-Indicators Bosnia and Herzegovina Macedonia Montenegro Kosovo Serbia Are there specific institutions/units dedicated to investigations, prosecutions, protection and compensation in regard to ensuring the safety of journalists and the issue of impunity?
-There are no such units/ departments.
-The cases of violence against journalists are not specifically recorded in the courts' databases and cannot be separately retrieved, tracked or reported.
-There are no such departments/units.
+Indicators Bosnia and Herzegovina Macedonia Montenegro Kosovo Serbia Are there specific institutions/units dedicated to investigations, prosecutions, protection and compensation in regard to ensuring the safety of journalists and the issue of impunity? recorded in the courts' databases and cannot There are no such departments/units.
 There are no such departments/units.
 There is only a Commission for monitoring the investigations of attacks on journalists and media whose mandate was extended to additional two years.
 The Commission has in the past years identified a number of shortcomings in the investigations of 15 monitored cases.
 Some measures have been undertaken: the State Prosecution has a position which coordinates the work of the appointed local prosecutors related to the investigation and the prosecution for attacks on journalists.
 Kosovo police recently decided that its department on serious crimes should deal with cases of threats and attacks against journalists.
 There are no such departments/ units.
 There is only a Commission on reviewing the facts related to investigation of the murders of journalists.
 In August 2018, the Government extended the competences of the Commission to reviewing the investigation of murders and disappearances of journalists in Kosovo in the period from 1998 to 2001, as well as on the murders of journalists during the conflicts in former Yugoslavia, from 1991 to 1995.